zoltan-nz/postgresql-datawarehouse-excercise/assignment-5.md

         14
 (1 row)
 ```
+**Used OLAP operation:** *Slice* - number of dimensions are smaller and we use condition with WHERE clause.

 * `perc_of_ord`: the percentage of orders issued by the best buyer that had a greater total amount than the ord_avg_amnt.